 In order to prevent this, make sure to stretch thoroughly after every exercise session or get a post-workout massage.

-Athletic performance supplements: Oh Mg
+Athletic performance supplements to prevent injuries: Oh Mg

 It is also important to take enough magnesium in your diet because it lowers lactate levels in your blood.
 You can find it in green leafy vegetables, such as spinach, legumes, nuts, seeds, and whole grains.
 However, magnesium deficiency is surprisingly frequent, either due to inadequate dietary intake or loss of magnesium from the body.